Prometheus3375/destiny2-auto-fishing/readme.md

    2 seconds after.
 5. Extract several frames when `Perfect catch` interaction is clearly visible as well as some frames before and after.
-6. Crop extracted frames at the same place and as the screenshot.
+6. Crop extracted frames at the same place as in the screenshot.
    I suggest to use [XnView MP](https://www.xnview.com/en/xnviewmp/) for this.
 7. Add your key if it is not present.
     - Run `python -m d2autofishing.methods.image "path/to/cropped/screenshot" -d "path/to/directory/with/other/images"`